dnouri/noccn/README.rst

   #!ini
   [DEFAULT]
   data-provider = convdata.CIFARDataProvider
-  include = $HERE/../options.cfg
+  include = $HERE/../defaults.cfg

   [train]
   layer-def = $HERE/layers.cfg
   layer-params = $HERE/layer-params.cfg
-  data-path = $HERE/batches/
+  data-path = $HERE/../../batches/
-  save-path = $HERE/tmp/
-  train-range = 20-50
+  train-range = 1-29
-  test-range = 1-9
+  test-range = 30-40
+  save-path = $HERE/tmp
-  convnet.give_up_epochs = 100
+  give-up-epochs = 200

   [show]
-  test-range = 1
+  test-range = 41-44

   [predict-test]
   train-range = 1
-  test-range = 1-9
+  test-range = 30-40
   report = 1

   [predict-valid]
   train-range = 1
-  test-range = 10-19
+  test-range = 41-44
   report = 1

   [predict-train]
   train-range = 1
-  test-range = 20-50
+  test-range = 1-8
   report = 1

-  [predict-100-125]
-  train-range = 1
-  test-range = 100-125
+  # write-preds = $HERE/preds/preds-train.csv
-  write-preds-cols = 1
+  # write-preds-cols = 1

+  [dataset]
-  multiview-test = 1
+  input-path = $HERE/../../images/
-  logreg-name = logprob
+  pattern = *.jpg
-  write-preds = $HERE/preds-100-125.csv
+  output-path = $HERE/../../batches/

-Such an `options.cfg` file is the first argument to every script in `noccn`.  `options.cfg` and arguments on the command-line can be combined, where arguments on the command-line will overrule those in the config file.
+The path to this `options.cfg` file is the first argument to every script in noccn.  `options.cfg` and arguments on the command-line can be combined, where arguments on the command-line will overrule those in the config file.

 The section ``[train]`` contains all the parameters for training (`ccn-train`).
 Similarly, ``[show]`` has all the parameters for the